Area4949/ha-cogo_plus/README.md

 ### Can I combine zones if I want to?
 Sure!
 If you define the 'in_zone' boolean template sensors as shown in the example, then you can further define and/or test for zone unions or zone intersections via the boolean 'and' and 'or' tests. eg: {{ device_in_zone(pt1, 'sensor.ak_airmans_zone_polygon') or device_in_zone(pt1, 'sensor.ted_stevens_airport_zone') }}

-### Performing planer cogo math with geodetic coordinates is technically not correct.
+### Performing cartesian cogo math with geodetic coordinates is technically not correct.
 Why are you doing this?
 You are correct.
 Techically, the proper way to do geodetic cogo math is to project all the geodetic coordinates onto the proper "local" plane coordinate system.
 Then use these projected coordinates to perform all of the cogo math.
 Then project back up to the geodetic coodinate system with the 'answers'.
 If we were doing geodetic computations to the order of accuracy of land surveying,then absolutley we would need to do these steps.
 However we are not concerned about land surveying accuaracy due to the relatively low level of the gps accuraccy of our tracking devices and zone definitions.
 So, performing planer cogo math with geodetic coordinates is "close enough" for this particular application.

 ### The importance of 'fuzzy equals' in cogo math functions